ndslusarz/Slusarz_BSc_thesis/README.md

 Currently the network has a choice of activation function for inner layers - tanh and ReLU - although more PyTorch functions can be easily added.
 Softmax was used in the final layer.
 Parameters such as number of epochs, batch size and optimiser can also be specifed.
 The network takes data in the form of numpy arrays and converst them to PyTorch tensors internally to allow for more flexibility with input data.

-This class contains majority of functions involving gathering raw data from the network - its weight matrix for different layers and epochs of training, as well as a way to check whether there exists a vanishing gradient problem.
+This class contains majority of functions involving gathering raw data from the network - its weight matrix for different layers and epochs of training, visualisation of decision boundary, as well as a way to check whether there exists a vanishing gradient problem.

 It provides implementation of FGSM and BIM algorithms for generating adversarial examples for the purposes of any experiments involving adversarial robustness.